talonhub/community/README.md

 The above restricts the commands:

-    - linux or windows OS; and
+- Linux or Windows OS; and

-    - an app name of Slack, slack.exe, or Teams.
+- An app name of Slack, slack.exe, or Teams.

 Any commands would not be available on Mac OS, for example.

 You can also filter by window title.